Berea-College-CSC-226/p01-final-project-zakarias/README.md

 ## Milestone 1: Setup, Planning, Design

 ❗️**Title**: `What is the title of your project?
 Be creative!
-My tile of the project was, "Snake Game with turtle Graphic" .`
+My tile of the project was, "Snake Game with turtle Graphic".
+.`

 ❗**Purpose**: `In a single sentence, describe WHAT your project will do.